molgenis/molgenis-service-armadillo/doc/ui.md

 ### Editing projects <a name="edit-projects"></a>

-To edit your project, click on the edit button in front of the project you want to edit button:
+To edit your project, click on the edit button in front of the project you want to edit:
 <img src="img/ui/edit.png"  width="25" height="25">.

 The row will be opened in edit mode: